Murci2022/MY-PORTFOLIO/README.md

 ## Overview

-Welcome to my personal portfolio website built using Next.js!
-This project showcases my skills, projects, and provides insights into my journey as a web developer.
-The website is designed to highlight my expertise, share my experiences, and connect with fellow developers and potential collaborators.
+Welcome to my personal portfolio website built using Next.js and Typescript.
+This project showcases skills, projects, and provides insights into my journey as a web developer.

 ## Welcome